rqme/neat/README.md

 ## Run the XOR experiment

-# Create a configuration file
+Create a configuration file called xor-config.json and place it in your working directory:

 ```json
 {